Standschützen: Summary

 There is no doubt that the use of the Standschützen saved Austria-Hungary at that stage of the war in May 1915.
 There were only 12,000 regular troops available, which theoretically meant that a man with a rifle could only be stationed every 30 metres.
-Thus the 23,000 Standschützen men under arms, at two thirds of the total available strength, formed the backbone of the defensive line.
+Thus the 23,000 Standschützen men under arms, at two-thirds of the total available strength, formed the backbone of the defensive line.
 The German Alpine Corps could initially only intervene in a limited way, because Germany was not yet at war with Italy at that time and German troops were not allowed to enter Italian soil.

 Thanks especially to the excellent local knowledge of the Standschützen, they were often able to intercept Italian patrols and reconnaissance companies and repulse them.
 In particular, since the correct uniforms had now been issued, the impression was given that they constituted regular forces, which may have influenced the reluctance of the Italian commanders.
 The moral value of the Standschützen lay in the fact his property and his family were often not far behind the front and had to be protected.
 The purely military value of Standschützen formations was highly variable.
 The proverbial obstinacy and stubbornness, particularly amongst the miners, often led to indiscipline and high-handedness.
-For example, Feldmarschalleutnant Goiginger reported on 12 Jun 1915 to Innsbruck that the Monte Piano Standschützen "had left the battle without authorization."
+For example, Feldmarschalleutnant Goiginger reported on 12 June 1915 to Innsbruck that the Monte Piano Standschützen "had left the battle without authorization."
 However, such incidents were not common and restricted to isolated cases.
-In order to strengthen military discipline, active duty army officers began to be appointed as commanders to the Standschützen.
+To strengthen military discipline, active duty army officers began to be appointed as commanders to the Standschützen.
 Furthermore, after the manning situation had eased with the arrival of troops from the Eastern Front, work began to train the Standschützen and strengthen them militarily.
-Officers and men were sent off on various training courses in order to learn the latest tactics and techniques.
+Officers and men were sent off on various training courses to learn the latest tactics and techniques.
 At the suggestion of the German Alpine Corps, regular units were inserted into sections of the front that had previously been held by the Standschützen alone.
 In this way, a kind of "corset" was formed that further strengthened the combat power available.